Microck/sincronizado/README.md

 sincronizado bridges the gap.

-1. keep your editor (vscode, jetbrains, neovim) on your local machine.
+1. keep your files on your local machine.
-2. sync your files instantly to a vps using mutagen.
+2. sync them instantly to a vps using mutagen.
-3. run your ai agent (claude, opencode) on the vps in a persistent tmux session.
+3. run your ai agent (claude code, opencode) on the vps in a persistent tmux session.

 you get local editor speed with server-grade compute.